-The Real Reason 'Making A Murderer' Was Created Will Surprise You
+The Real Reason 'Making A Murderer' Was Created

 At the center of national hit Making a Murderer is Steven Avery and his story.
 The Wisconsin man spent 18 years in prison for a crime he didn't commit only to be exonerated for a few short years before being sentenced again, this time for a crime that he again says he did not commit.
 Though Avery is the main subject of the 10-part Netflix series, he is not the reason why the documentary was created, according to its filmmakers, Laura Ricciardi and Moira Demos.
 Appearing on The Daily Show on Monday, Ricciardi and Demos explained why they made Making a Murderer, and Avery is apparently just a small fraction of the real reason.